 Let us consider a CT of ratio 200/5 A, 5P10.
 This CT will maintain its measurement accuracy of 5% over 10xrated primary current i.e. 2 kA.
 This factor of 10, is called Accuracy Limit Factor.

-“Thus accuracy Limit Factor can be defined as the ratio of limiting primary current over which accuracy of CT is maintained to the rated primary current.”
+“Thus accuracy Limit Factor can be defined as the ratio of limiting primary current up to which accuracy of CT is maintained to the rated primary current.”

 Since a protection class CT secondary is connected to some protection relay, therefore it expected that the CT should not get saturated at least up to its setting value.
 Let us consider this statement by assuming over current protection.
 Let us assume that over current setting is 8 times the nominal current.